Dance is my life passion.

 During my first appointment at Boston Children’s, Dr. Ellen Geminiani did a physical examination and ordered an MRI, which showed a small cyst in my iliopsoas as well as a possible tear of my labrum.
 I cried tears of relief because there was finally proof that the pain was not in my head.

-I continued going to physical therapy and had four cortisone injections with Dr. Andrea Stracciolini, director of Boston Children’s Dance Medicine Section, hoping for a fix.
+I continued going to physical therapy and had four cortisone injections with Dr. Andrea Stracciolini, director of the Boston Children’s Performing Artist Athletes Program, hoping for a fix.
 But unfortunately, the pain persisted.
 Dr. Stracciolini scheduled a new scan, which showed a labral detachment tear as well as complicated growth in the cyst.
 She referred me to orthopedic surgeon Dr. Yi-Meng Yen for a surgical consult.

 When I met with Dr. Yen, he explained that the tear was likely caused by my underlying hip dysplasia, and that without first addressing my abnormal hip structure, repairing my labrum would only be a temporary fix.
 He suggested I meet with orthopedic surgeon and hip preservation specialist Dr. Travis Matheney, who would be able to present me with better surgical options for my condition.